juju/docs/src/en/models-cmr.md

 The commands related specifically to this subject are:

 [`consume`][commands-consume]
-: Adds a remote offer to a model.
+: Adds a remote offer to a model without relating to it.

 [`find-offers`][commands-find-offers]
 : Finds offered application endpoints.